paulrobertlloyd/paulrobertlloyd-v3/source/_content/articles/early_graphic_design_in_television/pioneers.markdown

 Channel Four also had consistent on-screen branding, with programme menus, weather charts, on-screen promotions etc. all having the same look and feel often with the Channel Four logo used like a postage stamp in the top right hand corner of the screen.
 However prior to launch, it wasn't liked by some of the channels executives, one of which wanted the logo to be rendered with a chrome effect and have the appearance of a turned off television.
 This showed that graphic design in television still wasn't fully understood even by 1982.
 The Channel's identity was so far ahead of its time, that it remained largely unchanged for 14 years, unheard of in todays rapidly changing industry.

-{% figure c-figure--image-quintet "Figure 13: Channel Four ident <cite>Round and Back</cite> (Channel Four 1982.
+{% figure "Figure 13: Channel Four ident <cite>Round and Back</cite> (Channel Four 1982.
 Creative Director/Designer: Martin Lambie-Nairn)" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-13a.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-13b.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-13c.png alt="Still from ident" %}